gurucharanD/movieshub/README.md

 # movieshub
-my first appliaction as a MEAN beginner you can find cconnection with mongoDB here and you can perform CURD operations through angualar UI you can find required APIS in server.js and router.js files
+my first appliaction as a MEAN beginner you can find connection with mongoDB here and you can perform CURD operations through angular UI you can find required APIS in server.js and router.js files